Abdulaiman/code-the-dream-project/README.md

 1. check the Vs code menu bar and find the "run" button.

-2. hover or click on in to see the options.
+2. hover or click on it to see the options.

 3. click on the "run without debugging button" and choose chrome if vs code ask for a browser.